HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Key Contacts

-Warm Home Discount letters started arriving yesterday (9th December 2025), and the £150 credit gives essential support to many disabled people, carers and low-income households this winter.
+Warm Home Discount letters are sent between late October 2025 and early January 2026, and the £150 credit gives essential support to many disabled people, carers and low-income households this winter.
 If your letter says you qualify automatically, you can wait for the credit to show on your account.
 If your letter tells you to call the helpline, make the call as soon as possible so you don’t miss the deadline.
 And if you disagree with the decision in your letter, you can request a review.

 If you haven’t receive a letter yet, don’t worry — suppliers send them in stages over the coming weeks.
 Stay informed and check your post regularly so you don’t miss out on support you qualify for.